Try on Dermal Fillers & Injectables Solutions

 The material that is injected into the skin, however, will eventually be absorbed by the body which means that the results are only temporary.
 The results themselves will vary according to the patient, their goals, and the type of dermal filler that is used.
 There is a range of FDA-approved dermal fillers and injectables on the market.
 The most common include:

-It should be noted that Bellafill is more uncommon and even banned outright in some states.
-The most appropriate option will vary from patient to patient according to their specific needs and the area which they need to be treated.
+It should be noted that Bellafill® is more uncommon and even banned outright in some states.
+The most appropriate option will vary from patient to patient according to their specific needs and the area in which they need to be treated.

 What Are the Benefits of Dermal Fillers?

 Many patients also appreciate the relatively long-lasting results that can be achieved.
-While the length of the results will vary according to each individual case, they can last for an impressive amount of time, sometimes several years.
+While the length of the results will vary according to the type of filler used, they can last for an impressive amount of time, sometimes several years.

 Who is a Good Candidate for Dermal Fillers?

 Given that there is such a wide range of treatment options available, suitability varies from patient to patient according to their specific needs.
 This means that there should be an appropriate treatment method out there for most patients and they will be considered good candidates in the following circumstances:

 Collagen The ideal candidate for a collagen injection is a healthy individual between the ages of 35 and 60.
 Candidates for collagen injections will have early signs of aging in the facial areas like smile lines, frown lines, and crow’s feet around the eyes, mouth, nose, between the eyebrows, and on the forehead.

 Hyaluronic Acid (with and without lidocaine) The ideal candidate for hyaluronic acid with lidocaine fillers, like Juvederm® XC or Captique®, is in good physical and psychological health.
 The candidate will have realistic expectations and want to treat early signs of aging in the face, like crow’s feet, smoker’s wrinkles around the mouth area, frown lines, worry lines, deep smile lines, and some types of scarring.